uva-responsibleai/fall-24/safety/mar-25.md

 * how do we protect against images that are embedded with bad content?
     * how do we protect against other modes?
 * What policies could be in place?
-    * Do we just make policies to make it so only text is allowed for LLM? -->
+    * Do we just make policies to make it so only text is allowed for LLM?

+What will there to be discussed?
+* How to stop it
+* Why is jailbreaking important to LLMs
+-->

 # References